skorokithakis/Reverend/README.txt

 The first argument of train is the bucket or class that you want associated with the training.
-If the bucket does not exists, Bayes will create it.
+If the bucket does not exist, Bayes will create it.
 The second argument is the object that you want Bayes to be trained on.
 By default, Bayes expects a string and uses something like string.split to break it into indidual tokens (words).